-The attitude adopted in figh is basically the same.
-The 'five categories' (al-ahkām al-khamsa) classify the human deeds as good or evil after sorting out the mubāh actions (those that leave the Lawgiver indifferent).
-The juridical aspect is thus added to the ethical estimation of human actions.
-It seems important that this ethical aspect is not forced out by the juridical one in the reasoning of the fugahā' or overshadowed by it.
-The most 'radical' evaluation is expressed by the wājib-mahzūr ('obligatory-interdicted') pair of categories, whereas the non-mandatory prohibitions and prescriptions fall into the sunna-makrūh class of opposites.
-However, even the most 'extreme' of these categories do not express the absolute and unchangeable evaluations of the thing, as they can easily be swapped with the change of context which reverses the balance of good and evil.
-The khamr (alcohol) is a well-known example of that kind.
-Its consumption is prohibited absolutely $(mahz\bar{u}r)$ in ordinary contexts because of the evil resulting out of its usage.
-But if a Muslim had a choke and might die, and has no other liquid to drink, he/she not only may but is obliged to save his/ her life by drinking some alcohol.
+The attitude adopted in fiqh is basically the same.
+The 'five categories' (al-ahkām al-khamsa) classify human deeds as good or evil after sorting out the mubāh actions (those that leave the Lawgiver indifferent).
+The juridical aspect is thus added to the ethical evaluation of human actions.
+It seems important that this ethical aspect is not forced out by the juridical one in the reasoning of the fuqahā 'or overshadowed by it.
+The most 'radical' evaluation is expressed by the wājib-mahzūr ('obligatory'-'interdicted') pair of categories, whereas the non-mandatory prohibitions and prescriptions fall into the sunna-makrūh class of opposites.
+However, even the most 'extreme' of these categories do not express the absolute and unchangeable evaluations of the thing, as they can easily be reversed with the change of context which reverses the balance of good and evil.
+Khamr (alcohol) is a well-known example of this.
+Its consumption is prohibited absolutely (mahzūr) in ordinary contexts because of the evil resulting from its usage.
+But if a Muslim is choking and might die, and has no other liquid to drink, he/she not only may but is obliged to save his/her life by drinking some alcohol.
 Thus the usage of khamr in a given situation becomes not just permitted, but 'obligatory' (wājib).

 Philosophy puts aside this strategy of relative and context-dependant evaluation.
-Instead, it adopts the 'absolute' standpoint which results out of the basic philosophical attitude which the Western tradition usually calls 'the critical spirit.'
-The Philosopher would not agree to take something external and not belonging to the thing under consideration as the ground for its qualification.
+Instead, it adopts the absolute standpoint which results out of the basic philosophical attitude which the Western tradition usually calls 'the critical spirit.'
+The philosopher would not agree to take something external and not belonging to the thing under consideration as the ground for its qualification.
 The basis and the foundation of all the thing's qualities needs to be discovered inside, not outside, the thing.

-The Mu'tazilites were the first Islamic thinkers to make an attempt of building up such 'absolute' ethical evaluation.
-I will speak about the two themes which seem important for our present purposes out of the plentitude of topics addressed by the early Mutakallimūn.
+The Mu'tazila were the first Islamic thinkers to make an attempt at building up such an 'absolute' ethical evaluation.
+Among the many topics addressed by the early Mutakallimūn I will speak about the two which seem important for our present purposes.

-Firstly, it is the question concerning the qualification of the Divine acts.
-On very rare occasions did the Mu'tazilites agree among themselves, but this question was one of those.
-As al-Ash'arī relates, in fact all of them shared the opinion that the evil created by God is only called 'evil' metaphorically (majāz), it is not evil in its reality (haqīqa).
-In the light of the semiotic theory of ma'nā (literally 'sense') and its indication (dalāla), which was developed already in the early Islamic philosophical and philological thought, this thesis means the following.
-Any act of God and all the things created by Him indicate only the 'good' as their ma'nā ('sense') as long as the 'proper', or the 'true' indication (haqīqa) is concerned.
+The first is the qualification of Divine acts.
+On very rare occasions did the Mu'tazila agree among themselves, and this question was one of those.
+As al-Ash'arī relates, in fact all shared the opinion that the evil created by God is only called 'evil'

+metaphorically (majāz), it is not evil in its reality (haqīqa).
+In the light of the semiotic theory of ma'nā (literally 'sense') and its indication (dalāla), which was already developed in early Islamic philosophical and philological thought, this thesis means the following.
+Any act of God and all the things created by Him have only 'good' as their ma'nā ('sense') as long as the 'proper', or the 'true' indication (haqīqa) is concerned.
 But the Quran speaks about the 'evil' brought to the unbelievers by God's acts, e.g., calamities in this life and punishment in the hereafter.
-However, the Mu'tazilites argue that 'evil' is not the proper sense indicated by these Divine actions.
-'Evil' is the proper sense of some other things, the place of which the Divine acts occupy in such cases and therefore indicate the 'evil' as their metaphorical sense.
-In a similar way the Mu'tazilites solved the problem of unbelievers' damnation (la 'na) by God.
-According to them, it is not evil but 'justice ('adl), wisdom, good and appropriate (salāh) for the unbelievers' (Magālāt al-islāmiyyīn, Wiesbaden 1980, p.249).
+However, the Mu'tazila argue that 'evil' is not the proper sense indicated by these Divine actions.
+'Evil' is the proper sense of some other things, the place of which the Divine acts occupy in such cases and therefore indicate 'evil' as their metaphorical sense.
+In a similar way the Mu'tazila solved the problem of unbelievers' damnation (la'na) by God.
+According to them, it is not evil but 'justice ('adl), wisdom, good and appropriate (salāh) for the unbelievers' (Maqālāt al-islāmiyyīn, Wiesbaden 1980, p.249).